ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 ## Install the AWS Client VPN

-Passian Learning has been tested with the AWS Client VPN.
+PassianFL has been tested with the AWS Client VPN.
 You can use other OpenVPN-comaptible clients, but you will need to adjust the following instructions appropriately.